How to edit YouTube videos easily

 If you need to blur something other than a face, choose the Custom blurring option and click Edit.
 The video will start playing automatically, so press the Space bar to pause when you see what you want to blur.
 Then click your left mouse button anywhere on the video to display a rectangular area selector.
 You can move and change the size of the selector to frame the object you want to blur.
 After you choose the area, you can click Lock if you want to keep the area selector in one position, otherwise it will automatically follow the selected object throughout that entire section of the movie.
 To set the desired duration, simply drag the ends of the selector on the timeline.
 You are free to blur more than one spot.
 When everything is ready, click Done.

 It is important to note that, depending on the video, this blurring effect may not always work correctly, so be sure to review the final result before saving the changes.

-Working with Audio
+Step 3.
+Working with audio

 As well as editing video, Creator Studio enables you to work with audio.
 The app includes a free library of music tracks to match the mood of any video.
 If you are not satisfied with the original sound of your clip, or you want to layer some music on top of it: simply find an appropriate track in the list and click Add to video.
 You can also trim the music added, and set the saturation level if you want to hear the original sound as well.

 As you can see, YouTube still provides some basic adjustment functionality, but it’s far from a full-blown video editor.
 You cannot work with multiple clips, add more than one audio track, or use transitions and special effects.
 You can only make small edits to one specific video and that’s it.
 So it’s a good idea to take a look at user-friendly YouTube video editing software that offers more useful features.

 How to edit video using Movavi Video Editor